Known issues

 File share more_info does not return URL of issue

 When an error is reported while making share API requests, the more_info property does not return an error topic URL for the issue encountered.
-The more_info property currently returns information on how to resolve
+The more_info property returns information on how to resolve the issue

 Backup plan ID property in the API response